wpilibsuite/allwpilib/design-docs/opmodes.md

 ### Driver Station

 When not connected to the Field Management System (FMS), the [FRC driver station application](https://docs.wpilib.org/en/stable/docs/software/driverstation/driver-station.html) provides the operator a fixed selection of 4 different modes of robot operation (teleoperated, autonomous, utility, and practice) and buttons to enable and disable the robot.
 In three of these modes (teleoperated, autonomous, and utility), selecting a mode and enabling the robot immediately starts code execution for that mode for an unlimited amount of time (until the user disables the robot).
-The "practice" mode provides for off-field utilitying of match behavior by mimicking match behavior (automatically transitioning disabled->auto->disabled->teleop->disabled with pre-configured durations for each step).
+The "practice" mode provides for off-field testing of match behavior by mimicking match behavior (automatically transitioning disabled->auto->disabled->teleop->disabled with pre-configured durations for each step).

 ![Driver Station GUI](https://docs.wpilib.org/en/stable/_images/ds-operation-tab.webp)